mattvenn/zero-to-asic-www/content/post/vga_clock.md

 This is one of the first projects I [hardened](/terminology/harden) using [OpenLane](/terminology/openlane).

 News update: my clock works!
+And you can [buy a kit here](https://store.tinytapeout.com/products/TT03p5-Development-Kit-VGA-PMOD-p655428056)!

 {{< twitter user="matthewvenn" id="1509491474722967553" >}}